ornicar/lichess-old/README.markdown

 Very fast Chess game designed to run on a small server and play hundreds of concurrent games.
 Allows to play with a friend or an Artificial Intelligence.
 Supports castling, en passant, selective promotion, color selection, check and mate detection, and move validation.
-This open source software uses only open source languages: PHP 5.3, HTML5, Javascript and CSS.
+Uses only open source languages: PHP 5.3, HTML5, Javascript and CSS.
 Powered by Symfony 2 and jQuery 1.4.

 PLAY